sminnee/brat/README.md

 Rather than give a large set of options, it makes some choices about how to interact with git.
 This is because the flexibility of git can itself be a barrier for new users.

+You shouldn't think of brat as a replacement for git - it's not designed to replace git in its entirety.
+Rather, it's a set of training wheels for some of the more common actions that new users to git will have to learn.
+To help with this, it prints out the git commands that it's executing as well as an explanation of why it's doing this.

 Key points:

  * It works with git-svn and regular repositories